YPares/porcupine/README.md

 ## Main use cases

-You are likely to benefit straightaway from porcupine if you are in one of the following cases:
+You are likely to benefit straightaway from `porcupine` if you are in one of the following cases:

 - you want to re-execute the same pipeline several times over varying configuration and/or inputs,
 - you want to split your pipeline into several isolated and composable subtasks that can be shared with other pipelines.

-In both these cases, porcupine will save you a lot of development time and a lot of code typing.
+In both these cases, `porcupine` will save you a lot of development time and a lot of code typing.
-But porcupine's overhead being very low (aside from adding some dependencies to your application), you would benefit from it even if you just wanted to use it to configure some arbitrary program with a mix of CLI and config file.
+But `porcupine`'s overhead being very low (aside from adding some dependencies to your application), you would benefit from it even if you just wanted to use it to configure some arbitrary program with a mix of CLI and config file.
 That can be very useful if you want to be able to avoid boilerplate and get started quickly on actual features.